Skip to content

 Choosing Ruby version

 Usually the first step before writing CI spec is to decide the language runtime and support for the version compatible with your application.
-We support most active [versions]((https://www.ruby-lang.org/en/downloads/) of Ruby.
+We support most active versions of Ruby.
 You have the following options if you want to pin-down a version of Ruby -

 • For Linux-VM environment, you can change the version (or install new version if not available) using rbenv.

-Selecting Ruby version on Linux-VM environment
+Selecting Ruby version in Linux-VM environment

 In Linux-VM build environment, we use rbenv to manage the various Ruby versions.
 You can find currently supported versions in toolbox reference.
 You can also install a different version using rbenv install <version> command if it's not supported by us.